l0rb/og_api/Readme.md

     -publics -nocase -channels '#yourchan' -regexp '^alliance ([0-9a-zA-Z]+[0-9a-zA-Z\-\.\ ]+)$' -command 'exec -o /home/balrok/irssi/og_api/run.py -s uni1.ogame.de -a "$1" -q 1'
     -publics -nocase -channels '#yourchan' -regexp '^aalliance ([0-9a-zA-Z]+[0-9a-zA-Z\-\.\ ]+)$' -command 'exec -o /home/balrok/irssi/og_api/run.py -s uni1.ogame.de -a "$1"'

-This has a problem, that the regex is very defensive, so a user won't execute any bash scripts through escaping from "$1"
+This has a problem, that the regex must be defensive, so a user won't execute any bash scripts through escaping from "$1"

-Another method is to use the ircbot.py which is provided
+Another method is to use the provided ircbot.py with dependency:
+* irc (this is the actual name of the python library)

+This ircbot will directly call the api and therefore doesn't need to be so defensive.
+Also it supports automatic reloading of the irc_handler.py in which you will find most of the logic.